DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry serves as an index for the new subsection of the course, "COMMON MISTAKES TO AVOID WITH CSS."
 This section will cover a series of common pitfalls that developers encounter when writing CSS, providing a structured overview of what to watch out for.
 The content emphasizes that learning from these mistakes is a key part of becoming a better developer and highlights how modern tools can help in this process.

 ---

+#### COMMON MISTAKES TO AVOID WITH CSS POINT ONE

+### Course Step Number: 454

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry covers the first common CSS mistake: forgetting that not all browsers render code the same way.
+It reinforces the importance of cross-browser testing and introduces modern concepts like Progressive Enhancement and Graceful Degradation.
+The content also highlights how tools like Autoprefixer automate the process of adding vendor prefixes to ensure code compatibility.

+---